tlswg/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 1. If PSK is combined with a fresh ephemeral key exchange, then compromise of a group member that knows the resulting shared secret will enable the attacker to passively read (and actively modify) traffic.
-1. If PSK is not combined with fresh ephemeral key exchange, then compromise of any group member allows the attacker to passively read (and actively modify) all traffic, including past traffic.
+1. If PSK is not combined with fresh ephemeral key exchange, then compromise of any group member allows the attacker to passively read (and actively modify) all traffic, including reading past traffic.

 Additionally, a malicious non-member can reroute handshakes between honest group members to connect them in unintended ways, as described below.
-Note that a partial mitigiation against this class of attack is available: each group member includes the SNI extension {{RFC6066}}
+Note that a partial mitigation against this class of attack is available: each group member includes the SNI extension {{RFC6066}}
 and terminates the connection on mismatch between the presented SNI value and the receiving member's known identity.
 See {{Selfie}} for details.